Makilala

-Makilala, officially the Municipality of Makilala (Banwa sang Makilala; Lungsod sa Makilala; Bayan ng Makilala), is a 1st class municipality in the province of Cotabato, Philippines.
+Makilala, officially the Municipality of Makilala (Banwa sang Makilala; Lungsod sa Makilala; Bayan ng Makilala), is a municipality in the province of Cotabato, Philippines.
 According to the 2020 census, it has a population of 87,927 people.

 History

-The Municipality of Makilala, formerly a barangay with a name of “Lamitan”, was created by virtue of Executive Order No. 63 issued on September 8, 1954, by then President of the Philippines, Ramon Magsaysay.
+Makilala is one of the five daughter municipalities of Kidapawan.
+It was the second to separate, created through Executive Order No. 63, issued by President Ramon Magsaysay on September 8, 1954.
+Incumbent Kidapawan councilor Ireneo Castro was appointed as its first mayor.
+Following the separation, Kidapawan lost its southern border with the then-undivided Davao.
+The village of Indangan split in two as a result.
+A few years later, the councilors petitioned to change the border, situated at Saguing River, to the Malaang River, but they were ignored by the national government.

+The municipality was a village with a name of "Lamitan".

 The name Makilala is a portmanteau of the names of the early barangays of the area, namely: Malasila, Kisante, and Lamitan.
 An additional "la" was added to match the Hiligaynon word which means "to be known".

+On December 29, 1985, members of the Pacot family were gunned down by armed men, allegedly from the Integrated Civil Home Defense Force, leaving two dead and six wounded.

 Geography

 The municipality of Makilala is located on the south-east portion of Cotabato Province and the last town going to Davao City.
 It is bounded by the City of Kidapawan in the north, Municipality of M’lang in the west, Province of Davao Del Sur in the south and the Municipality of Tulunan in the south-east.

 It is 129 km from Cotabato City, 100 km from Davao City, and 114 km from General Santos.